RorGray/openldap-mailcow/README.md

 - **OpenLDAP-Compatible Authentication** - Removed dependency on Active Directory's `userAccountControl` attribute; accounts are considered active if they exist in the directory
 - **Automatic DN Generation** - Auth bind DN is automatically constructed from your identifier attribute and base DN
 - **Flexible LDAP Schema Support** - Works with `inetOrgPerson` and other standard OpenLDAP object classes
+- **Configurable Dovecot Authentication Method** - Supports password comparison mode for external IMAP/SMTP logins (where CN is not available for auth_bind), with configurable password schemes (CRYPT, SHA, SSHA, MD5, PLAIN)
 - **Domain Validation** - Automatically checks if mail domains exist in Mailcow before creating users, preventing sync crashes and providing helpful warnings
 - **Enhanced Password Generation** - Generates secure 64-character passwords that meet all Mailcow password requirements, preventing user creation failures
 - **SSO Integration Support** - Optional support for Single Sign-On authentication via Generic-OIDC protocol (tested with Authentik, theoretically compatible with Keycloak, Auth0, and other OIDC providers), enabling MFA and centralized authentication